frank06/ranger/README.md

 // Configuration options

+{
-context // the root node from where XPaths should be calculated (in case of working with an iframe, supply the new document)
+  // the root node from where XPaths should be calculated (in case of working with an iframe, supply the new document)
+  context: node,

-ignoreSelector // a querySelector-compatible selector whose selection will be skipped when serializing
+  // a querySelector-compatible selector whose selection will be skipped when serializing
+  ignoreSelector: ".noselect"

+}

 // Get the text nodes defined in that range